ppy/osu-wiki/wiki/Disambiguation/en.md

 # Disambiguation

 **Disambiguation** articles in the [osu! wiki](/wiki/Main_Page) highlight ambiguous terms and explain their various possible meanings.

-Articles that discuss topics with ambiguous terms sometimes use "not to be confused with" notes that link to other topics.
+A regular article, if it has a similar title, must use the ["For other uses" hatnote](/wiki/Article_styling_criteria/Formatting#for-other-uses) with a link to its disambiguation page.

 ## List of disambiguation articles